 Evaluations are conducted in the suspected area of disability.
 An educational team, made up of school-based professionals and the parent or guardian of the student, must determine that a student meets all three criteria to qualify for Special Education: 1. the Team must establish that the child does in fact have a disability.
 2. the Team must establish a relationship between the student's disability and the his/her inability to progress effectively in regular education and 3. the Team must determine that the student requires specially designed instruction in order to progress in the general education curriculum.

 For students with disabilities who are found eligible under the law, services are implemented through an Individual Education Program (IEP).
 Special Education intervention is individually designed based on the child’s specific needs as identified by the educational team.
 The objective of Special Education is to provide the support services necessary for students with disabilities to participate and progress in the general education curriculum with their peers.
 The Webster Public Schools are committed to assisting students found eligible for Special Education by providing services in the least restrictive environment (LRE).
 The Student Services Department accomplishes this by providing a continuum of services and programs for students from ages three to twenty-two in all schools and throughout the community.

-For additional information, please contact your child’s building liaison or the Student Services Department at the central office:Webster Public School Administrative Offices
+For additional information, please contact your child’s team chairperson or the Student Services Department at the administrative offices:Webster Public School Administrative Offices

 77 Poland Street